fttlov/JCAdvance/README.md

   Anthoer smooths out shaky hands. *Note:* Adds slight latency (e.g., at 60fps: value 25 ~2.7ms, value 50 ~8ms, value 75 ~24ms)

   ### DualShock Emulation
   Added a feature for Nintendo controllers.
 When enabled, JCAdvance emulates a DirectInput Wireless Controller instead of an Xbox 360 controller.
-This is highly useful for legacy DirectInput games (e.g., older *Need for Speed* titles)
+This is highly useful for legacy DirectInput games (e.g., F.E.A.R., Half-Life, classic *Need for Speed* titles)

   ### Improved Driving Mode
   The `CalcMotionStick` logic was rewritten to prevent the virtual wheel from snapping in the opposite direction when reaching maximum steering angles.
 Added manual calibration: if the wheel gets off-center, hold your controller in a comfortable position and press the calibration hotkey to reset the center